JaviCervera/leaflang/README.md

 ### Data types

-Pico can represent four types of data:
+Pico can represent these types of data:

 * Integer numbers.
 * Real numbers.
 * Strings.
+* Hashes.
 * References.

-A reference points to data that is defined by an external library, or to compund data (for example, a table).
+Hashes are associative collections of string keys and values of any type.
+References point to data that is defined by an external library.

 ### Variables